Hill 4

 Welcome to Hill 4

 We are thrilled to welcome you to our Year 4 class, where learning is an adventure and every child is encouraged to grow, explore, and thrive.
-Your class teachers, Mrs Donnelly and Mrs Alam, are excited for a year filled with curiosity, creativity, and kindness.
+Your class teachers, Mrs Brunskill and Mrs Alam, are excited for a year filled with curiosity, creativity, and kindness.
 Guided by our school vision—eyes wide open, arms outstretched, curious minds aiming high—we’ll work together to build a classroom where everyone feels valued and inspired.
 We look forward to sharing this journey with you and your families as we aim high and learn with open hearts and minds.

 IMG_5950.JPG